imaginando/imaginando.github.io/vs/layer-manager.md

 The Audio/MIDI file loader lets you load and playback both audio and MIDI files, for VS to use as modulation sources to create visuals from.
 To load a file, click the directory icon on the right of the panel, then select a compatible filetype. (.MID .Wav .Aiff).
 Once the file has loaded, you can control playback with the three transport buttons located on the left of the panel, 'play', 'stop' and 'toggle looped playback' respectively.
 You can also click any part of the audio waveform to play from that position.

+VS comes loaded with a number of demo tracks, which contain both audio and MIDI parts.
+These can be accessed and loaded when the Audio/MIDI file is open, by selecting Banks > Demo at the top left.

 ## Color Panel

 <img alt="VS Color Panel" src="/vs/images/color-panel@2x.png" width="773" height="253" />